laipn/company-fit/README.md

 4. From accepted problems, develop what are decided common solutions and what are more nuanced solutions or "observations" on the problem.
    _Example_: "Show me the issues or anti-patterns in this snippet of code"
      - Common: 'Code: (int *) 0x42'.
 This type cast is bad because 0x42 is a magic number and it's not clear why we're casting to an integer pointer'
      - Nuanced: 'Code: (x instanceof List).
 This explicit type-check is code-smelly.
 It breaks encapsulation principles because there's no reason why we should assume that a List can be in here.
-Even if we did, it's not clear why a List gets speccial behavior"
+Even if we did, it's not clear why a List gets special behavior"
 5. Confer in committee that we agree on what are common and what are nuanced solutions.
 Develop a scoring algorithms.
     _Example_: Apply a point value to each solution.
 Note negative points can be given for common incorrect or "red-flags" solutions.
 Nuanced solutions get higher score.
 Total the points to get a final score.
 Score must be above some value to pass.
 6. Define rubrics as whether an candidate has acceptably described a given solution.